 The Company leases laboratory and office facilities in Tarrytown, New York (the "Tarrytown Leases").
 Prior to December 30, 2016, certain of the premises under the Tarrytown Leases had been accounted for as operating leases, while for certain other buildings the Company leased, the Company was deemed, in substance, to be the owner of the landlord's buildings (collectively, the "Build-to-Suit Buildings") in accordance with the application of FASB authoritative guidance.
 In 2016, the Company entered into a Purchase Agreement with BMR-Landmark at Eastview LLC and BMR-Landmark at Eastview IV LLC (collectively, "BMR"), pursuant to which the Company agreed to purchase BMR's Tarrytown, New York facilities (the "Facility") for a purchase price of \$720.0 million.
 The Company occupied a significant portion of the Facility, with the remaining rentable area under leases to third-party tenants.
 In accordance with the terms of the Purchase Agreement, the Company paid \$57.0 million toward the purchase price to BMR in December 2016.
-In March 2017, the Company also entered into a Participation Agreement with Banc of America Leasing & Capital LLC ("BAL"), as lessor, and a syndicate of lenders (collectively, the "Participants").
-The Participation Agreement provided for lease financing in connection with the acquisition by BAL of the Facility and the Company's lease of the Facility from BAL.
-On March 3, 2017, the right to take title to the Facility under the Purchase Agreement was assigned by the Company for the \$57.0 million payment made to BMR in December 2016.
+In March 2017, the Company also entered into a Participation Agreement provided for lease financing in connection with the acquisition by BAL of the Facility and the Company's lease of the Facility from BAL.
+On March 3, 2017, the right to take title to the Facility under the Purchase Agreement was assigned by the Company's lease of the Facility from BAL.
+On March 3, 2017, the right to take title to the Facility under the Purchase Agreement was assigned by the Company to BAL, and the Participants advanced \$720.0 million, which was used by BAL to finance the purchase price for the Facility and to reimburse the Company for the \$57.0 million payment made to BMR in December 2016.
 The \$57.0 million reimbursement was recorded by the Company in March 2017 as an increase to capital and facility lease obligations in amounts equal to those initially recorded as reductions upon making such payment to BMR in December 2016.